When is the Best Time of the Year to Rent an Apartment in NY?

-- Low season months (October to April) offer generally lower prices, more room to negotiate, but very low inventory.
+- Low season months (October to April) generally offer lower prices and more room to negotiate but very low inventory.

 - Landlords are more willing to negotiate if the unit has been on the market for an extended period of time.